 Ecology is the study of the interconnections between living organisms and their environment.
 There is such a complex network of links in any location that ecologists have to break down and classify these relationships whether they be feeding, competition or reproduction.
 This topic is an introduction to these divisions.

-Clean sweep - quick revision through the whole topic
+Essentials - quick revision through the whole topic

 These slides summarise the essential understanding and skills in this topic.